 APPENDIX A Internship Site Agreement

-Appendix B Supervisor Guidelines
+APPENDIX B Supervisor Guidelines

-Appendix C Remedial Procedure Letter of Warning
+APPENDIX C Remedial Procedure Letter of Warning

-Appendix D Probation Notification
+APPENDIX D Probation Notification

 APPENDIX E Weekly Assessment Tool

 APPENDIX F Record of Weekly Site Hours

-Appendix G Internship Completion Form
+APPENDIX G Internship Completion Form

-Appendix H Site Evaluation
+APPENDIX H Site Evaluation

 APPENDIX I HIPAA Patient/Client Rights

 APPENDIX J Frequently Asked Questions (FAQs)

 APPENDIX K Intern Evaluation - FOR REFERENCE ONLY

-Student's Last Name First Name] The Seattle School
+Student's Last Name First Name Trimester/Year

 Trimester/Year

-INTERNSHIP SITE AGREEN IENT
+INTERNSHIP SITE I A GREEMENT

-This agreement is made or Date tween The Seattle School of Theology & Psychology.
+This agreement is made on , Date 20 between The S eattle School of Theology & Psychology.

 , and

-Internship Site Intern
+Internship Site Name In tern

-This agreement will be effe ective for:
+This agreement will be effective for:

-the period of mor nths from to , for hours per week.
+the period of months from to , for hours per week.

-time and interest for train contact; (3) provide opport with adequate work space and (6) provide malpractice this internship; (2) complet training and other professi of the internship complete Type of clients seen (in gen Approximate schedule for Approximate schedule for The Seattle School's Inter available for consultation of ing the student intern cunities for the intern to the telephone access and e/liability insurance.
-The tet the Record of Wee onal activities; ensure the Internship Comple meral): meeting with clients: meeting with individual nship Director agrees with both site supervis n; (2) provide the intern one h to engage in a variety of counse d staff to conduct professional a The Intern agrees to (1) fulfill the ekly Site Hours as a means of a form is signed off each trimest etion Form and Site Evaluation al supervisor: to (1) facilitate communicatio for and student; (3) contact the n between o has appropriate credentials, experience ervision for every 10 hours of direct client es under supervision; (4) provide the intern 5) provide written evaluation of the intern mitment and clinical work agreed upon fo for time spent in counseling, supervision n-site supervisor; and (3) upon completion it to the Registrar at The Seattle School.
+counseling.
+The Internship Site agrees to time and interest for training the student contact; (3) provide opportunities for the in with adequate work space, telephone access and (6) provide malpractice/liability insuranthis internship; (2) complete the Record of training and other professional activities; error the internship complete the Internship Control of the internship control of the internship complete the Internship Control of the internshi intern; (2) provide the internatern to engage in a variety of its and staff to conduct profess and staff to conduct profesce.
+The Internagrees to (1) If Weekly Site Hours as a meansure form is signed off each completion Form and Site Evaluation.
+The Internagrees to (1) facilitate commitments are previsor and student; (3) completion and student; (4) completion and student n one hour of super counseling activities ssional activities; (5) fulfill the time commans of accounting for trimester by the on luation and return it unication between that the site should vision for every 10 hours of direct cliens under supervision; (4) provide the interprovide written evaluation of the internitment and clinical work agreed upon foor time spent in counseling, supervision-site supervisor; and (3) upon completion to the Registrar at The Seattle School.

-Signatures: Supervisor Name (please p rint):

-none #:
+Supervisor Email Address: Pho ne #·

-Type of license or certificat ion: Years licensed or certif ed: License #:
+Type of license or certification:

 Internship Site Address:

 Supervisor Signature: Date:

+Intern Signature:

-Seattle School Internship D ate:
+Seattle School Internship Director: Dat te:

-Student's Last Name
+Student's Last Name First Name Trimester/Year

-First Name

-Trimester/Year